epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 ## Conclusion

-In this post I explained how everybody can easily run the full set of Swaptacular network nodes (that is: accounting authority, creditors agent, and debtors agent nodes) on a single computer, for testing and evaluation purposes.
+In this post I explained how one could easily run the full set of Swaptacular network nodes (that is: accounting authority, creditors agent, and debtors agent nodes) on a single computer, for testing and evaluation purposes.